Skip to content

 Check options →

-List every box between the wall and your Wi-Fi.
 Cable internet may need a modem plus router.
-Fiber may need an ONT plus router.
-Mesh systems may need the main node, but not every satellite.
-If any one required box dies, the network dies.
+Fiber may need an optical network terminal plus router.
+A mesh system needs its main node, but not necessarily every satellite.
+If one required box loses power, Wi-Fi can remain visible while the internet path is dead.